Fact Sheet

 Johns Hopkins University

-The Johns Hopkins University (JHU) Center for Indigenous Health AI/AN NHPI Enrichment Initiative research team will culturally adapt and carry out a diabetes intervention called “Together Overcoming Diabetes.”
+The Johns Hopkins University (JHU) Center for Indigenous Health AI/AN NHPI Enrichment Initiative research team will adapt and carry out a diabetes intervention called “Together Overcoming Diabetes.”
 The curriculum will address the underlying risk and protective factors of diabetes among American Indian populations in South Dakota.

 POPULATION: Lakota